Welcome!

 Is the aboutness present in Act III?

-Are you leaving space for the reader’s brain to work and not delivering a story that is that is too “on the nose”?
+Are you leaving space for the reader’s brain to work such that you are not delivering a story that is that is too “on the nose”? 😊Discoveries and engagement are parts of reading enjoyment.

 Did you avoid being didactic, lesson-y and/or preachy?